areeba20044-cmyk/Task-1-AreebaTariq/README.md

 ### Add New Sections
 Use the existing HTML structure as a template and maintain the CSS styling conventions

-## 📧 Contact

-For more information about Brew & Play, connect with us through the website.

 ## 📄 License

 This project is open source and available for educational purposes.